85th Infantry Regiment (United States): History and lineage

-The 85th Infantry was briefly activated during World War I but never sent overseas then reactivated during World War II at Camp Hale in 1942, with three battalions, and attached to the 10th Mountain Division.
+The 85th Infantry was briefly activated during World War I, but never sent overseas, then reactivated during World War II at Camp Hale in 1942, with three battalions, and attached to the 10th Mountain Division.

-Constituted 31 July 1918 in the Regular Army as the 85th Infantry and assigned to the 18th Infantry Division.
-Organized September 1918 at Camp Travis, Texas from personnel of the 35th Infantry Regiment.
+Constituted 31 July 1918 in the Regular Army as the 85th Infantry and assigned to the 18th Division.
+Organized September 1918 at Camp Travis, Texas, from personnel of the 35th Infantry Regiment.
 Relieved from the 18th Division and demobilized 13 February 1919 at Camp Travis.